adbuerger/casiopeia/doc/index.rst

 In the following sections, you will receive the information necessary to obtain, install and use casiopeia.
-If you encounter any problems using this software, please feel free to submit your errors with a description of how it occurred to adrian.buerger@hs-karlsruhe.de.
+If you encounter any problems using this software, please feel free to submit your errors with a description of how they occurred to adrian.buerger@hs-karlsruhe.de.

 **New and experimental:** `try casiopeia live in your browser <https://ec2-52-29-32-46.eu-central-1.compute.amazonaws.com:8888/41b11aa6-ece3-480d-91a5-d885f95a2680>`_ [#f1]_